transpiling/destructuring-into-object/README.md

 	target.b = srcObject.b;
 	target.c = srcObject.c;
 ```
-- identifiers are still duplicated (there is no reason to start using new ES6 syntax, old syntax is better)
+There is no reasons to start using new ES6 destructuring syntax now, old syntax is better, because:
-- there is hard to assume that `target` object will be modified, if developer do not know ES6
+- there is hard to assume that `target` object will be modified, if developer does not familar with new standart
+- identifiers are still duplicated
 - you should write braces `()` or use other solution, because JS statement cannot starts with `{`

 ## Proposal

-So, in addition to current syntax, I want to propose this sugar:
+So, in addition to current ES6 syntax, I want to propose this sugar:

 	target.{a,b,c} = srcObject

 #### Why?

 + This syntax is more clear and understandable:
-  even without ES6/ES2015 knowleges, experienced developer can assume that some properties assigned to the left-side `target` from a right-side `srcObject` variable.
+  even without ES6 knowleges, developer can assume that some properties assigned to the left-side `target` from a right-side `srcObject` variable.
-+ The destructuring goal is met: full elimination of identifiers duplication.
++ The one of destructuring goal is met: full elimination of identifiers duplication.
 + You can omit braces `()` because JS statement doesn't starts with `{` now.

-#### Extract object properties into local variables

-	let * = {a:1, b:2} // like import * from 'module'
-	console.log(a, b) // 1 2

 #### New syntax for Object.assign()